How to Use AI to Plan a Trip and Build a Usable Itinerary

 • Are any reservations or tickets required?

-This is especially important for multi-city trips, national park road trips, and event-based travel.
-Airbnb's 2026 travel predictions point to strong interest in national parks and major event travel, both of which can involve complicated logistics, sold-out lodging, timed entry reservations, and long driving distances.
+This review is especially useful for multi-city trips, national park road trips, and event-based travel.
+Airbnb's 2026 travel predictions point to strong interest in national parks and major event travel, where lodging, timed entries, and long travel days can shape the itinerary.

 Once the AI gives you a good rough itinerary, move it into the Travel Mapper template in Google Sheets.